Sapu30/BasicBankingSystem/README.md

 # BasicBankingSystem

-I was supposed to create a Basic Banking System for The Sparks Foundation as an (Web Development & Designing) internship project.<br>
+I was supposed to create a Basic Banking System for The Sparks Foundation as an (Web Development & Designing) internship project.

 So, I created a simple Dynamic website used to transfer virtual money b/w multiple users and also record the banking transactions.

 <b><u>Tech Stack:</u></b> <br>